 The images have come from several collectors, as well as museums and archives.
 There is a lot of interest in this area of found photographs, with a number of groups on the internet.
 Sewerby Hall near Bridlington had a display of local Walking Pictures from the book during the summer season in 2011 (learn more here)

-of these image we have set up and there is also now a web site devoted to Walking Pictures
+.
+There is a web site devoted to Walking Pictures

 where you can learn more (and maybe contribute yourself).